-Zola also popped into my book DOWN BY THE RIVER suggesting to Grace Conley, when they’d never met before, that she owned a bed and breakfast named The Mimosa Inn in Townsend.
+Zola also popped into my book DOWN BY THE RIVER suggesting to Grace Conley, when they’d never met before either, that she owned a bed and breakfast named The Mimosa Inn in Townsend.
 “I beg your pardon?”
 Grace said, stepping back, feeling disquieted by Zola since she’d looked at a bed and breakfast only that morning, thinking how nice it would be to own it.
 “Are you a fortune teller?” she asks Zola.
-“Absolutely not,” Zola replied, looking shocked.
+“Absolutely not,” Zola replies, looking shocked.
 “I’m only a simple Christian woman who sometimes hears a little word from God for people.
 Like a Biblical seer.”
 Of course, Zola shared more with Grace … and Grace had to admit Zola made her nervous, too.

 Readers, fascinated with this unusual character who could “see” things about people, kept saying to me, “Write a book about Zola, Lin” … and so after hearing many, many comments like this, I decided to do just that.
 MAKIN’ MIRACLES is about Zola Devon, who is part Tahitian and part Appalachian.
 Zola’s father grew up in the Smoky Mountains of Tennessee outside of Gatlinburg on the Devon family farms.
 He later became a missionary doctor in Moorea in the Tahitian islands, where he met and married Zola’s mother.
 Growing up, Zola made many visits to the states to spend time with her Tennessee family, and her father even renovated an old home place on the family property for his family to stay in on their visits.
 Later, when Zola’s mother died, Zola came back to Tennessee to stay with her grandparents and, after finishing college and opening her shop Nature’s Corner in Gatlinburg, she moved into her father’s house.